 But steaks don’t grow on trees.
 So, let’s be sure this doesn’t happen again.

 What is Freezer Burn?

 On the face of it, freezer burn seems sort of mysterious.
 How can raw food get cooked by sitting in the freezer?
 Despite appearances, however, Joe’s steaks have not been partially cooked.
-To explain what’s going on here, I turned to Sabrina Stierwalt, host of the Everyday Einstein podcast.
+To explain what’s going on here, I turned to Sabrina Stierwalt, host of the Ask Science podcast.
 Can you explain the science behind freezer burn?

 Fluctuating temperatures in your freezer can also lead to freezer burn in even the best wrapped foods.
 Warmer temperatures will cause the ice crystals to melt, and if that water drips off the surface of the food, dehydration takes place.